chm0dx/peepedIn/README.md

 Gather and scrape info from the LinkedIn profiles of a company's employees.

-There are other ways to do this kind of thing, but this is simple and more targeted to what I need it to do.
+There are other ways to do this kind of thing, but this is simple, targeted to what I need it to do, and easy to integrate into other projects.

+Results are limited by the connections of the account used to run the tool.
+Keep pumping those sock puppets!

 ## Install